benjamingeer/benjamingeer/content/en/post/pandoc-arabic-howto.md

 Obsidian requires a directory that it calls a "vault", where you store your Markdown files.
 You can have multiple vaults, but it stores its own configuration and plugins separately in each vault.

-Create a vault for Arabic articles, open it in Obsidian, and configure the editor however you like.
+Create a directory for a vault that will contain Arabic articles.
+In Obsidian, create a vault in that directory.

 I prefer to make a subdirectory for each article, and to keep shared configuration in the top-level directory of the vault.